GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ impose an order on their

 argument lists.
-All content macros are capable of recognizing and properly
+All manual domain macros are capable of recognizing and

-handling punctuation, provided each punctuation character is separated by a
+properly handling punctuation, provided each punctuation character is

 .Ar sptr, ptr),